BCAAFC/funding-conference-2016/accommodations.md

   Phone: 1-877-323-8888 or 604-233-3991

   Code: BC Aboriginal Funding Conference 2016

+  **If conference rate rooms are all booked please call Hannah 250-388-5522 ext.222 so she can make booking arrangements for you.**

 * [Hilton Vancouver Airport Hotel](http://www.hilton.com/en/hi/groups/personalized/Y/YVRAHHF-BCAFC-20160921/index.jhtml?WT.mc_id=POG)

   Phone: 1-800-445-8667 or 604-233-3990

   Code: BC Aboriginal Funding Conference 2016

+  **If conference rate rooms are all booked please call Hannah 250-388-5522 ext.222 so she can make booking arrangements for you.**

 * Sheraton Vancouver Airport Hotel accommodations closed